The roles of virtual assistants (VAs) in healthcare organizations have drastically expanded over the last few years.

-Although many medical providers are still under the misconception that VAs can only perform specific front desk duties at a medical practice, such as answering calls, many are now realizing the value VAs can provide throughout the entire practice.
+Although many medical providers are still under the misconception that VAs can only perform specific front desk duties at a medical practice, such as answering calls, many are now realizing the value VAs can provide throughout the entire course.

-One such role is the medical triage specialist function that VAs and registered nurse VAs can perform to increase caregiving support and improve patient satisfaction in a medical practice.
+One such role is the medical triage specialist function that VAs and registered nurse VAs can perform to increase caregiving support and improve patient satisfaction in medical practice.

 Table of Contents